mlKwon/psyctl/docs/EXTRACT.STEERING.md

 Steering vectors are learned representations that can modify language model behavior to exhibit specific personality traits or characteristics.
 The extraction process involves:

-1. Loading a CAA (Contrastive Activation Addition) dataset with positive/neutral prompt pairs
+1. Loading a steering dataset with positive/neutral prompt pairs
 2. Running inference on the model to collect internal activations
 3. Computing steering vectors from the activation differences
 4. Saving vectors in safetensors format for later use